addania/coding/src/pages/TypeScript.md

 const add = (n1: number, n2: number) => (n1 + n2);
 ```

->If I passed string to the above function, I will get a compilation error.
+> If I passed string to the above function, I will get a compilation error.

 ```
 add('1', 2)
 ```

->Error will be seen when I compile the code with:
+> Error will be seen when I compile the code with:

 ```
 tsc app.ts
 ```

 > Error will look like this:

 ```
 error TS2345: Argument of type '"1"' is not assignable to parameter of type 'number'.
 ```

 > I will only get error during `compilation` (during development), not during runtime (because browsers do not have built-in Typescript support).
 It does not change Javascript to work differently.
 But it adds extra sanity check!

->Important is also to notice that even though compilation threw an error, by default the file was `still` compiled and served (but we can setup a blocker for that later).
+> Important is also to notice that even though compilation threw an error, by default the file was `still` compiled and served (but we can setup a blocker for that later).

 > Javascript uses `dynamic types` which are resolved at runtime.
 Typescript uses `static types` which are set during development, allowing us to catch errors early (before they go to production).

->`Type inference` means that Typescript tries to detect type of data.
+> `Type inference` means that Typescript tries to detect type of data.

-> If you initialize a `constant` with number `5`, it will be of interred type 5 when you hover over the number1 in `.ts` file.
+> If you initialize a `constant` with number `5`, it will be of inferred type 5 when you hover over the number1 in `.ts` file.
 It is because as for constants you cannot re-assign their value:

 ```
 const number1=5;
 // if you hover over number1 you will see: const number1: 5
 ```

 > If you initialize a `variable` with number 5, it will be of inferred type `number` (as for variables you can re-assign their value):

 ```
 let number2=5;
 let number2: number
 ```

 > We can actually write our own type in both declarations:

 ```
 const number1: number = 5;
 let number2: number = 5;
 ```

->But it is redundant and not encouraged (not best practice), as Typescript can infer the data type itself from how I initialize the constant or variable.
+> But it is redundant and not encouraged (not best practice), as Typescript can infer the data type itself from how I initialize the constant or variable.

 > Best practice would be to define a type `if you do not assign value but only initialize a variable`:

 ```
 let x;
 ```

->Then it is actually encouraged to define type:
+> Then it is actually encouraged to define type:

 ```
 let x: number;
 ```

 ## Object types

 ![](https://i.imgur.com/dGwZPCQ.jpg "Photo from mocah.org")<p style="font-size: 12px; text-align: right">_Photo from mocah.org_</p>

 > Typescript automatically infers object keys and complains when we access property which does not exist:

 ```
 const hero = {
     name: "Addania",